Green-Software-Foundation/Workload-Dynamic-Power-and-Cooling/WDPC-Spec.md

 The WDPC system shall implement a hierarchical data coordination architecture that addresses the fundamental challenge of consistently moving temporal data across workload-to-infrastructure pathways in high-performance computing environments.

+a) **Data Center/Facility:** At this broadest level, a data center or facility measurement comprises the entire compute and supporting infrastructure.
+There may be multiple systems in a given facility (e.g. different HPC systems within a single building).

+b) **System:** The system level may vary by site and architecture, but includes all of the parts of a single system that explicitly participate in performing any workload(s).
+This might include supporting internal and external power and cooling equipment as well as internal and external communication and storage subsystems.

+c) **Platform:** The platform is distinguished from the system so as to differentiate compute from other subsystem equipment (such as external storage) that may be managed distinctly, but together comprise a system.

+d) **Cabinet/Rack:** The cabinet (or rack) is the first order discretization of the system measurement.
+The cabinet may be part of the compute, storage or networking platform.
+A cabinet or rack is made up of multiple nodes.

+e) **Node:** A node consists of the combination of all components that make up a discrete compute unit for the architecture.
+For example, components may include the CPU, memory and the network interface.
+The node may be part of the network or storage equipment, such as network switches, disk shelves, and disk controllers.

+f) **Component/Device Level:** Components are the physically discrete units that comprise the node.
+Components can be any devices that are part of a node for a particular architecture (e.g., CPU, GPU, RAM, NIC, SSD).

 #### 5.1.1 Workload data interface layer

 The workload data interface layer shall provide standardized data endpoints enabling computational workloads to communicate power requirements, thermal characteristics, and operational parameters to infrastructure management systems.